frederic-perez/AmE-dictionary/data/dictionary.md

 __bracketology__ _Daily bracketology updates._
 __brackish__ _Brackish water._
 __braggadocio__ _n_ :two: __1a__ Empty boasting. __b__ Arrogant pretension. _Syn_ cockiness __2__ A person given to arrogant boasting. _Syn_ braggart
+__braggart__ _n_ One given to loud, empty boasting; a bragger. _Syn_ blowhard, boaster, bragger, line-shooter, vaunter _He was generally considered a braggart, and others found it hard to be excited about his self-proclaimed successes._
 __brain drain__
 __brainchild__ _n_ :four::hammer:
 __brainiac__ _n_ :two: A very intelligent person.
 As Superman fans know, Brainiac was the superintelligent villain in the _Action Comics_ series and its spin-offs.
 His name is a portmanteau of _brain_ and _maniac_.